bnv-lge/Coding-Excercises/README.md

-# SWCPT is an abbrieviation of Software Competency Progrogramming Test in LG-Electronics Company
+# SWCPT
-Exercises for preparation
+SWCPT is an abbrieviation of Software Competency Progrogramming Test in LG-Electronics Company Exercises for preparation